ShipStream/middleware/README.md

 are the same as the [Webhook Topics](https://docs.shipstream.io/ref/topics.html) and in fact the middleware environment uses webhooks to receive these events.

+### Installation

+To receive webhook notifications on the middleware environment you will need your Docker container to be accessible by the ShipStream instance over http(s) and to know the url that can be used to reach your local environment.
+For example, if your ShipStream instance is local it could be `http://localhost/` or if it is remote it could be your public IP or a proxy running a tunnel to your localhost (e.g. [ngrok](https://ngrok.com/)).

+1. Configure the correct url for your environment in `config.xml` at `middleware/system/base_url`
+2. Run `bin/mwrun <your-plugin> --url` to get the full url for the webhook endpoint
+3. Test that the url is reachable as expected using `curl <your-url>` (should see "Got it!" if successful)
+4. Add a webhook to ShipStream at System > Plugins > Webhooks > Create Webhook using your url from step 2
+5. Click the newly added Webhook and click "Send Test Event" to verify a successful connection
+6. Inspect `logs/webhooks.log` to verify the webhook was received

+### Subscribing to topics

 To receive an event for a topic, add the XML elements into your `config.xml` file corresponding to the event topic you would like to receive.
 For example, to receive the `order:created` topic, your `config.xml` file would look like this: